mittwald/cli/README.md

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in scripts), you can use this flag to easily get the IDs of created resources for further processing.

+  --[no-]temporary-user  create a temporary user for the dump

+    Create a temporary user for the dump.
+This user will be deleted after the dump has been created.
+This is useful if you want to dump a database that is not accessible from the outside.

+    If this flag is disabled, you will need to specify the password of the default user; either via the --mysql-password flag or via the MYSQL_PWD environment variable.
 ```

 ## `mw database mysql get DATABASE-ID`